Gay Shame: Re-emergence

-In September 2013, Gay Shame SF or San Francisco Gay Shame, re-emerged.
+In September 2013, Gay Shame SF, or San Francisco Gay Shame, re-emerged.
 Gay Shame SF describes themselves as a 'Virus in the System," declaring a "new queer activism...to counter the self-serving "values" of gay consumerism and the increasingly hypocritical left."
 Organizationally, Gay Shame SF is consensus based, meaning everyone has to agree on decisions before they proceed and that they will make sure everyone is fully informed on the actions that are going to occur.
 When any member of the group speaks to the press, they will identify as 'Mary' so no one is seen as a leader, incorrectly identified and so that anonymity can be preserved.

 Most recently, Gay Shame SF has attracted attention for its prison abolition and anti-gentrification organizing.
 In 2014, six members of Gay Shame were arrested for protesting a "prison-themed" pride party hosted by Kink.com.
 In an open letter co-signed by queer abolition leaders Miss Major and Angela Davis, Gay Shame demanded that Kink.com change the party's theme, and "not use themes of arrest and incarceration... in promoting your event."
 In 2015, a series of "anti-tech" fliers posted by Gay Shame in the Mission District, San Francisco, demanded 'Brogrammers' leave the neighborhood and implied violence.

 Additionally, other chapters have emerged as well.
-In around May 2013, Gay Shame San Diego emerged, describing itself on a Facebook page as being "created as a protest to the overcommercialization of pride events and opposes queer assimilation."
+In around May 2013, Gay Shame San Diego emerged, describing itself on a Facebook page as being "created as a protest to the over-commercialization of pride events and opposes queer assimilation."
 This Facebook page has covered topics ranging from same-sex marriage, Lou Reed, and gay pride.
 Around the same time, a tumblr of the organization popped up as well repeating the same description on their Facebook page and it has been around ever since.
-Their tumblr currently has reposted material written by Gay Shame SF, criticized capitalism, and discussed topics such as queer and trans liberation..
+Their tumblr currently has reposted material written by Gay Shame SF, criticized capitalism, and discussed topics such as queer and trans liberation.

 Criticism

 Due to the opposition to mainstream LGBTQ culture, some have criticized Gay Shame.
-Another criticism, from a queer perspective, while praising the group in certain ways, commented: "...it is difficult for the group to wholly remove themselves from the overarching structure as their ideology demands...
+Another criticism, from a queer perspective, while praising the group in certain ways, commented: "...it is difficult for the group to wholly remove themselves from the overarching structure as their ideology demands..."
 By removing individual names, and by extent, individual identities within the group, Gay Shame conforms to the very commercialization it seeks to fight against."

 Academic conference

-An academic conference at the University of Michigan Ann Arbor occurred in March, 2003.
+An academic conference at the University of Michigan Ann Arbor took place in March, 2003.
 Supposedly, during that weekend, there was friction between the activists and the academics, growing out of different strategies, and the activists' claim that the academics didn't do enough to acknowledge their power and class privilege, and to share more of that with the activists.
 A professor from the University of Texas adds to this account, reviewing a book called Gay Shame: